miyurusankalpa/miyurublog/content/blog/setup-wireguard-with-global-ipv6/index.md

 sudo sysctl --system
 ```

-# Installing Wireguard
+# Installing WireGuard

-To install wireguard use the package manager of the system or follow the [quickstart](https://www.wireguard.com/install/
+To install WireGuard use the package manager of the system or follow the [quickstart](https://www.wireguard.com/install/
 ).

 ```